icastro808/icastro808.github.io/essays/smart-questions.md

   }
 ```

 This question has several key issues.
 The user repeatedly asks, “why does this code not work” but does not provide any context, error messages, or specific expectations.
 Additionally, there is no indication that they have researched the issue prior to posting the question, nor is there evidence of any attempts to troubleshoot the issue on their own.
 This lack of detail and clarity makes it difficult for others to offer any meaningful assistance.
-Although this question did eventually receive an answer, questions of this nature are often overlooked or ignored, reflecting why clear and detailed questions are essential for effective problem solving.
+Although this question did eventually receive an answer, questions of this nature are often overlooked or ignored, reflecting why clear and detailed questions are essential for effective problem solving.<br><br>

 ## What Makes a ‘Smart’ Question?
 In contrast, ‘smart’ questions possess the qualities that the ‘not so smart’ questions typically lack.
 They provide clear context, define the problem precisely, and show evidence of effort in solving it on their own.